 |Middle Mouse Button||When pressed, dragging the mouse pans the camera.|

-The Asset Manager lets you manage places, images, meshes, and packages, and audio in your experience.
+The Asset Manager lets you manage places, images, meshes, packages, audio, and models in your experience.
 It also provides a mechanism to bulk import large groups of assets.

-The Toolbox contains a selection of models, images, meshes, and audio made by Roblox or Roblox community members.
-It also includes all of the models, images, meshes, audio, and packages you've published or those published by groups you belong to.
+The Toolbox contains a selection of models, images, meshes, plugins, videos, fonts, and audio made by Roblox or Roblox community members.
+It also includes all of the assets you've published or those published by groups you belong to.

 Saving & Publishing